ycpcs/cs370-fall2020/labs/lab13.md

 Congratulations, you have now written an application with texture mapping.

-Next we will investigate how to add shadows into our scenes.
+Next we will investigate how to create scenes using a scene graph data structure.